Session Recordings show you the full visitor journey in one place

 Blogs and content-heavy pages

-Some e-commerce websites will leverage to attract new traffic or bring back existing customers.
+Some e-commerce websites will leverage blogging and search engine optimization to attract new traffic or bring back existing customers.
 Regardless of intent, we can easily use session recordings to judge content success.

 Watch recordings for visitors who come to enter the site via a blog post and end up making a purchase.
 See how much of the content is consumed (scroll depth and time on page) and then follow along as they navigate through other pages leading up to the purchase.